community-khoros/aurora-plugin-example/README.md

-# Aurora plugin template
+# Aurora plugin examples

-This repository acts as a template for new Aurora plugins.
+This repository contains sample code to use when developing Aurora customizations.